FODMAPs 101: How “Healthy Eating” Can Cause Bloating

 Here are six reasons why FODMAPs might be behind your digestive issues:

-They pull water into your intestines.
+1. They pull water into your intestines.

-This can lead to bloating, distention, abdominal pain, and changes in your bowel movements - like constipation, diarrhea, or a mix of both.They don’t get properly broken down.
+This can lead to bloating, distention, abdominal pain, and changes in your bowel movements like constipation, diarrhea, or a mix of both.

 Everyone lacks the enzymes to fully break down certain FODMAPs, like oligosaccharides.
-But they only become a problem when they linger in your gut.They may not get absorbed efficiently.
+But they only become a problem when they stay in your gut longer than they should.

 Even if you can digest some FODMAPs like lactose or fructose, your body still needs the right transporters to move them along.
-If those are lacking, these carbs sit and ferment.They feed your gut bacteria, sometimes too much.
+If those are lacking, they will sit and ferment.

-FODMAPs are great fuel for gut microbes, but depending on your unique microbiota (and how much undigested food is left), this feast can lead to bloating, gas, or irregular bowel movements.They can trigger your immune system.
+FODMAPs are great fuel for your gut microbes, but depending on your unique microbiota (and how much undigested food is left), they can lead to bloating, gas, or irregular bowel movements.

-When FODMAPs ferment and linger, they can spark a chain reaction that puts your immune system into overdrive.
-The result is more inflammation and a more sensitive gut.They can worsen leaky gut.
+When FODMAPs are around long enough to ferment, they can create a chain reaction that puts your immune system into overdrive.
+The result is more inflammation, more immune response, and more digestive symptoms.

-That inflammation can damage your intestinal lining, leading to increased permeability (aka leaky gut), inability to properly digest and absorb nutrients, and more symptoms.
+That inflammation can damage your intestinal lining, leading to increased permeability (aka leaky gut), inability to properly digest and absorb nutrients, and more digestive symptoms.

-How to Begin Exploring FODMAPs - Without Overhauling Everything
+How to Begin Exploring FODMAPs Without Overhauling Everything

 If you’re wondering whether FODMAPs might be behind your symptoms, there’s no need to jump into restriction mode.
-Start small.
-Stay curious.
-Here are five tips:

-Reading labels helps you spot common high-FODMAP ingredients and build awareness - not restriction - around your food choices.
+Reading labels helps you spot common high-FODMAP ingredients and build awareness, not restriction, around your food choices.

 1. Download Your High and Low FODMAP Food List